top of page

 All of this genuinely makes me happy to see.

 With the constant overload of difficult news and stories of violence and loss, I hope this serves as a reminder that the world is healing in some parts, through people, too.
 And maybe that’s enough for now.
-Maybe that’s the motivation we need to live again.
+Perhaps that’s the motivation we need to live again.

 Wishing the best for the world.